Drive Retention in SaaS: Here’s How to Do It Effectively

 - Customer retention is a company’s ability to create experiences that drive repeat business.

-- The customer retention rate (CRR) = (The total number of customers at the end of a period / the number of customers at the beginning) x 100.
+- The customer retention rate (CRR) = (The total number of customers at the end of a period – the number of customers acquired during this period/ the number of customers at the beginning) x 100.

 - CRR is the most common but not the only metric to measure the success of your customer retention strategy.
 Other metrics include customer churn rate, customer lifetime value, CSAT, etc.